-Reason: The building is not visually intrusive in the landscape and does not cause glare.
+Reason: To ensure the building is not visually intrusive in the landscape and does not cause glare.

 Lighting In Car Parks and Public Spaces

 Lighting throughout the car parking area and in public spaces must comply with AS/NZS 2890.1-2004 Parking Facilities Off-Street Car Parking and AS/NZS 1158 Set:2010 - Lighting for Roads and Public Spaces.